 Kids love to dunk their food.

-Take advantage of this fact and get more fruits and veggies into children in tasty way.
+Take advantage of this fact and get more fruits and veggies into children in a tasty way.

 These fruit dips have a yogurt base and the veggie dips have a sour cream base.
 They can easily be made while packing lunches and all recipes make enough to put in several lunchboxes.